10 Takeaways for IGA Retailers from the Spring NRAB Meeting

 • Execution (especially tags) directly impacts results

-The opportunity is simple: participate fully, execute consistently, and track performance.
+The opportunity is simple: participate fully in IGA's digital ad offers by promoting your digital circular and placing shelf tags where deals are located, execute consistently, and track performance.

 👉 If shoppers see the savings, they’ll buy.